Testing Period (ED candidates) Application Deadline: March 30, June 30 and September 30 Portfolio Process (see Section)

 - Formal training in equine behavior/horsemanship (40 hours minimum)

-There are two yearly examination deadlines for the CEIP-ED.
-You may submit your application packet at any time during the year.
+There are three yearly examination deadlines for the CEIP-ED.
+However, you may submit your application packet at any time during the year.

-Your application must be complete, submitted, and reviewed by the CBEIP to be eligible for either window.
+Your application must be complete, submitted, and reviewed by the CBEIP to be eligible for the CEIP-ED certification process.
 The CBEIP will determine your examination window based on the timing of your application review.
 During your examination window you must be ready to complete two examinations within 30 days.

 Start your process by reviewing the CBEIP Handbook, the CEIP-ED application form, and the CBEIP Code of Ethics